 Controlling blood sugar (glucose) levels is the major goal in order to prevent complications of the disease as it helps with wound healing.
 You can manage Type 1 diabetes by dietary treatment, with insulin as well as changes and exercise.
 You can manage Type 2 diabetes with non-insulin medications, insulin, weight reduction, or dietary changes.

-Call Holistic Healthcare (Pvt.)
-Limited on 03000 341 678 to talk to our healthcare professionals.
+Call Holistic Healthcare Services on 03 111 678 679 to talk to our healthcare professionals.
 We also provide caregivers and nurses who can take care of your patients at their homes.